 Changing application vendor—for instance a new CRM or ERP platform—will inevitably involve substantial transformation as almost every application or suite operates on its own specific data model and also interacts with other applications and systems within the enterprise application integration environment.
 Furthermore, to allow the application to be sold to the widest possible market, commercial off-the-shelf packages are generally configured for each customer using metadata.
 Application programming interfaces (APIs) may be supplied by vendors to protect the integrity of the data they have to handle.
 It is also possible to script the web interfaces of vendors to automatically migrate data.

 Similarly, it may be necessary to move from one database vendor to another or to upgrade the version of database software being used.
 The latter case is less likely to require a physical data migration, but this can happen with major upgrades.
 In these cases, a physical transformation process may be required since the underlying data format can change significantly.
-This may or may not affect behaviour in the applications layer, depending largely on whether the data manipulation language or protocol has changed.
+This may or may not affect it’s behavior in the applications layer, depending largely on whether the data manipulation language or protocol has changed.
 However, some modern applications are written to be almost entirely agnostic to the database technology, so a change from Sybase, MySQL, DB2 or SQL Server to Oracle should only require a testing cycle to be confident that both functional and non-functional performance has not been adversely affected.

 Business processes operate through a combination of human and application systems actions, often orchestrated by business process management tools.
 When these change they can require the movement of data from one store, database or application to another to reflect the changes to the organization and information about customers, products and operations.
-Examples of such migration drivers are mergers and acquisitions, business optimization, and reorganization to attack new markets or respond to competitive threats.

 A business may choose to rationalize the physical media to take advantage of more efficient storage technologies.
 This will result in having to move physical blocks of data from one tape or disk to another, often using virtualization techniques.
 The data format and content itself will not usually be changed in the process and can normally be achieved with minimal or no impact on the layers above.